 Dear Skidmore Community,

-- Classes will continue to be held as scheduled.
-However, faculty may opt to go remote.
+- Classes will be held as scheduled.

-- Athletic competition is paused.
+- Athletic competition may resume.

 - Small-group gatherings of no more than 10 individuals are permitted when individuals are masked and socially distanced at all times.

 - To provide safe gathering spaces, we have identified and created several areas that have seating marked for social distancing.
 A full list of socially distanced, marked outdoor spaces can be found here.

 Additional information about Alert Level 2 and its impact on key services, operations, activities and expectations is available